 We're changing mediums at the moment that the little girl grabs her hand, and so this whole final scene could really be seen as just an extension of Moonee's imagination.
 Hopefully now the audience is thinking about how those children have to make the most of it every day, and how they have to make the most of their tough situation by using their wonderment and imagination.

-The ending that Baker’s gambit mostly clearly recalls, though, is found in all the way back in F.W.
+The ending that Baker’s gambit most clearly recalls, though, is found all the way back in F.W.
 Murnau’s 1924 silent film, The Last Laugh.
 Emil Jannings stars in that film as a beleaguered, elderly hotel doorman who loses his job and the respect of his family, finding himself destitute and forsaken by society.
 But in one of film history’s most indelible moments, the author steps in for the film’s single intertitle card and for the sake of his protagonist.

 “Here our story should really end, for in actual life the forlorn old man would have little to look forward to but death.
 The author took pity on him, however, and provided quite an improbable epilogue,” the card reads.
 In the sequence that follows, the doorman inherits a rich man’s fortune and returns to the hotel as a patron to dine with the one man who showed him kindness in his difficult time.